touchyfeelytech/sex-tech-hackathon/code-of-conduct.md

 ### Not Safe For Work (NSFW) content

-As this event deals with themes of sex and sexual behaviour, it may at times be necessary to share NSFW content.
-If this occurs, please consider the following:
+NSFW content defines imagery, recordings or other media that is sensitive and not suitable for viewing in a work environment or near children.
+As this event encourages discussion around themes of sex and sexual behaviour, it may at times be necessary to share NSFW content related to the event's theme.
+However, any other kind of sensitive content is unacceptable.
+Before posting NSFW content, please consider the following:

-- Carefully consider the behaviours outlined in this document before posting NSFW content.
+- Carefully review the behaviours outlined in this document, and consider if the content might be sensitive to others.
 - Only post NSFW content to delegated NSFW channels.
-- In NSFW channels, do not post explicit images or pornography without prior warning or consent.
+- In NSFW channels, do not post explicit images or pornography without prior warning and consent.

 ### Enforcement